 More specifically, several mature approaches seem to capture the essence of catastrophic risk fairly well, but sometimes fail in properly propagating actionable results to any relevant supporting decision-making mechanisms.
-For example, the National Research Council's Committee to Review the DHS's Approach to Risk Analysis [4] reports while "DHS has established a conceptual framework for risk analysis... that, generally speaking, appears appropriate for decomposing risk and organizing information, and it has built models, data streams, and processes for executing risk analyses for some of its various missions... the committee did not find any DHS risk analysis capabilities and methods that are yet adequate for supporting DHS decision making, because their validity and reliability are untested."
+For example, the National Research Council's Committee to Review the DHS's Approach to Risk Analysis [4] reports while "DHS has established a conceptual framework for risk analysis... that, generally speaking, appears appropriate for decomposing risk and organizing information, and it has built models, data streams, and processes for executing risk analysis capabilities and methods that are yet adequate for supporting DHS decision making, because their validity and reliability are untested."